 "To be bluntly honest, I wanted to play Bill Sykes, Sherlock Holmes, Hannibal Lecter, Heathcliff, Marlow… just every classical character in one," he told the Radio Times last year.
 Ambitious, and when you put them all together, you apparently get a bunch of grunts.

 Taboo is set in 1814 London and follows Hardy's James Delaney, a smuggler and brute who in the pilot returns to his native Britain after a 12-year stint in Africa.
 Disappointed that his wealthy father left him nothing of value in his will, Delaney sets out to reclaim his inheritance.
 He bumps heads with the East India Company, who spend most of the season trying to kill him, before he ultimately escapes on a ship setting sail for America.

 That tantalizing ending sets the state for an exciting Season 2, which Knight promises will be "explosive."
 We know that we'll follow Delaney and his crew into the "New World" eventually, but we also know their next destination is Ponta Delgada, which is in the Azores, a remote group of Portuguese islands in the middle of the Atlantic Ocean.
 What that setting means for the show is still anyone's guess, as Knight has been tight-lipped about the future.
-"There's a great destination for [the second season], but I don't know if we're in a position to talk about the actual details of it," he told Entertainment Weekly last year.
+"There's a great destination for [the second season], but I don't know if we're in a position to talk about the actual details of it," he told Entertainment Weekly back in 2017.